Vin-meido/XUnity-AutoTranslator-SugoiOfflineTranslatorEndpoint/README.md

 ### Versions older than 1.4.0

 Versions prior to 1.4.0 had an optional instruction to install XUATHooks.
 As of XUAT 4.21.0 / endpoint version 1.4.0, this is no longer needed.
-Remove the old XUATHooks dll when updating.
+Remove the old XUATHooks dll when updating, and then set `EnableShortDelay` to `True` in the updated configuration.

 ### Versions older than 1.2.0